emmt/MayOptimize.jl/README.md

 `A\b`, in the second case, `A\b` is stored in `y`.
 Argument `opt` can be `MayOptimize.Standard` to use Julia standard method (probably BLAS), `Debug`, `InBounds` or `Vectorize` to compile Julia code in `MayOptimize` with different optimization settings.
-The following figures show how efficient can be Julia code when compiled with well chosen optimization settings.
+The following figures (obtained with Julia 1.5.3 on an AMD Ryzen Threadripper 2950X 16-Core processor) show how efficient can be Julia code when compiled with well chosen optimization settings (note the 1.7 gain compared to the standard implementation when `@simd` is used in the innermost loop level).
+Having a look at [`src/linalg.jl`](src/linalg.jl), you can realize that the code is identical for the `Debug`, `InBounds` or `Vectorize` settings (only the `opt` argument changes) and that this code turns out to be pretty straightforward.

 ![Left division by a lower triangular matrix](figs/ldiv-L-median.png "")